SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### The pitstop

+The process of the pitstop handling differs between the various supported simulations.
+Below you will find some simulation specific hints.
+Please note, that pitstop handling is currently available for *Assetto Corsa Competizione* and *rFactor 2*.

+A final warning: If you ever perform a pitstop, which has not been planned and prepared by Jona, Jona will be very confused, say the least.
+You can do this, but please double check the recommendations of Jona for each subsequent pitstop, especially the chosen tyre set, if you don't want to end up with worn out tyres for your last stint.

+#### *Assetto Corsa Competizione*

 To enable Jona to handle the pitstop settings in *Assetto Corsa Competizione* completely on its own, you have to prepare some things beforehand.
 First you have to follow the instructions in the [update information for Release 2.0](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-20), so that the ACC plugin is able to control the Pitstop MFD of *Assetto Corsa Competizione*.

 Before Release 2.6, you had to setup your ACC pitstop strategy in a special way for as many pitstops you expect in the given race (plus some more for a safety margin):